-- Articles on law and lawyers for The National Law Journal, The American Bar Association Journal, The New York Law Journal, The Florida Bar Journal, Legal Times, The Chicago Daily Law Bulletin, Massachusetts Lawyers Weekly, Rhode Island Lawyers Weekly, Virginia Lawyers Weekly, The Daily Record (New York State), and Pharmaceutical Executive.
+- Articles on law and lawyers for The National Law Journal, The American Bar Association Journal, The Miami Herald, The Miami Review, The Florida Bar Journal, The New York Law Journal, Legal Times, The Chicago Daily Law Bulletin, Massachusetts Lawyers Journal, Massachusetts Lawyers Weekly, Rhode Island Lawyers Weekly, Virginia Lawyers Weekly, South Carolina Lawyers Weekly, The Daily Record (New York State), Legal News (Detroit), The Vocabula Review, and Pharmaceutical Executive.

 - A total of six academic articles, written in plain English, for The Georgetown Journal of Legal Ethics, The New England Law Review, and The Criminal Law Bulletin.

 - Citizen’s Guide to Drafting Legislation, published by the Massachusetts Secretary of State.
 Massachusetts’s first legislative drafting manual.